 Once you have the necessary experience, you must set up your business.
 This includes obtaining any required licenses and permits, getting bonded, creating a business plan, and establishing your business structure.

-3. Get your license and bond.
+3. Get licensed and bonded.

 To become a freight broker, you must obtain a license from the Federal Motor Carrier Safety Administration (FMCSA).
 This license requires passing a test and getting a freight broker bond (BMC-84) and insurance.

 You’ll find more detailed information on everything you need to obtain your freight broker license (with links to forms and resources) on our Freight Broker Surety Bonds page.
+We also have a fun infographic that shares information in a digestible way!

 If you plan to become a transportation service provider (TSP) for the Military Surface Deployment and Distribution Command (SDDC), you’ll also need an SDDC performance bond.

-4. Find your clients.
+4. Find clients.

 After obtaining your license, it’ll be time to build your client base.
 Reach out to potential clients, build relationships, and continue providing excellent service to ensure repeat business.
 Attending trade shows, networking with other companies, and advertising may offer great opportunities for creating new connections.